Selling blood tests online for over 15 years.

-We will send you your Mineral Check blood sample collection kit together with the details of a convenient clinic where you can go and have your sample taken.
+We will send you your Mineral Check Blood Test blood sample collection kit together with the details of a convenient clinic where you can go and have your sample taken.

 Your blood sample will be analysed at one of our chosen laboratories.
 You can be assured of fast, accurate results from one of our accredited independent providers of clinical diagnostic tests.

-Once you have placed your order you will receive login details to mymedichecks.com where you can manage your account, track your orders and view your Mineral Check results.
+Once you have placed your order you can visit my.medichecks.com where you can manage your account, track your orders and view your Mineral Check Blood Test results.

 Stay motivated by filling in your online health and lifestyle questionnaire and seeing how improvements in your lifestyle can influence your results.
 Your medical and family history gives us vital information when interpreting your results.